GDQuest/godot-guides-v3.0/contribution-guides/contribute-to-class-reference.rst

 ::

     git fetch upstream
-    git reset --hard upstream/master
+    git reset --hard upstream master

-**Warning:** The above command will reset your branch to the state of the ``upstream/master`` branch.
+**Warning:** The above command will reset your branch to the state of the ``upstream master`` branch.
 It will discard all local changes.
 Make sure to only run this *before* you make important changes.

 Another option is to delete the branch you're working on, synchronize the master branch with the Godot repository, and create a brand new branch: